danjocutler/yelp_clone/README.md

 A little yelp style program to add, review and see restaurants.
 ---------------------------------------------------------------

-Run locally on rails server --- localhost:3000
+Run locally on rails server ($ rails s) --- visit localhost:3000

 or

-visit https://dansyelpclone.herokuapp.com/ (currently facbook login not working with heroku).
+visit https://dansyelpclone.herokuapp.com/ (currently facebook login not working with heroku).

 ------------------------